Bernard Pesquet: Release and presumed respite

 In the mid-1960s, he met Christiane Ruaux, who was 19 years his junior, whom he married in December 1968.

 From the early 1970s, Christiane Pesquet began to run away when disputes broke out with Bernard Pesquet.
-She is described as a "fickle woman".
+She was described as a "fickle woman".

 In December 1972, the Pesquet couple began a move to Pierrelaye and settled there at the beginning of 1973.